mfkimbell/kubernetes-docker-ansible-notes/README.md

 *  A service mesh like Linkerd is a tool for adding observability, security, and reliability
 *  The service mesh is typically implemented as a scalable set of network proxies deployed alongside application code (a pattern sometimes called a sidecar).
 *  Allows for things like **Canary** and **Red Green** deployments
+*
+#### So, How Are New Pods Started Without a Rolling Deployment?
+1️⃣ Pre-Provisioning New Pods (Manual or Automated) You manually or via CI/CD pipelines deploy new pods (v2) alongside the existing stable pods (v1) using:

+A separate Deployment for the new version (my-app-v2), or Additional replicas in the same Deployment but with a different label (e.g., version: v2).

 <img width="785" alt="Screenshot 2025-02-19 at 6 45 35 PM" src="https://github.com/user-attachments/assets/69ad9141-2d4a-4a08-a324-e4fe96aa0876" />
 * ✅ Ensures that only trusted services can talk to each other.